Dr. rer. nat. Patricia Korn (geb. Verheugd)

 Anne Lehmann, Master student

 My working group is interested in the function of mono-ADP-ribosylation (MARylation) in host-pathogen conflicts.
-MARylation is an emerging posttranslational modification (PTM) and thus regulates proteins and consequently diverse cellular processes.
-This modification is intracellularly catalyzed by mono-ADP-ribosyltransferases diphtheria toxin-like (ARTDs).
+MARylation is an emerging posttranslational modification (PTM).
+By regulating proteins and as lately been shown RNA, it likely impacts diverse cellular processes.
+This modification is intracellularly catalyzed by mono-ADP-ribosyltransferases diphtheria toxin-like (ARTDs), which are also known as PARP enzymes.
 Our latest research identified several mono-ARTDs as being responsive to type I interferons (IFNa and IFNb) and pathogen-associated molecular patterns (PAMPs) like LPS, implicating a function in innate immunity.
-MARylation is recognized and propagated or hydrolyzed by so-called macrodomains, structurally highly conserved protein folds.
-They can be found in all domains of life and in a subset of positive single strand RNA ((+)ssRNA) viruses, among them Chikungunya virus (CHIKV).
-We found that these viral macrodomains possess mono-ADP-ribosylhydrolase activity and thereby can regulate and control MARylation, supporting the idea of this PTM functioning in host-pathogen conflicts.
+MARylation is a reversible PTM.
+Hydrolysis is mediated by so-called macrodomains, structurally highly conserved protein folds.
+They can be found in all domains of life and in a subset of positive single strand RNA ((+)ssRNA) viruses, among them Chikungunya virus (CHIKV) and SARS-CoV-2.
+We found that these viral macrodomains possess mono-ADP-ribosylhydrolase activity and thereby can regulate and control MARylation.
+Hydrolase activity seems essential for virus replication and immune evasion.
+In line with this we found PARP10 and PARP12 as being restrictive for virus replication.

 Ekblad T., P. Verheugd, A.E.
 Lindgren, T. Nyman, M. Elofsson, H. Schüler.
 Identification of Poly(ADP-ribose) Polymerase macrodomain inhibitors using an AlphaScreen protocol.
 SLAS Discov.
 2018 Apr;23(4):353-362.